In the Democratic republic of congo...

 Is my donation tax-deductible?

 Yes!
 All donations are tax deductible.
-You will receive an annual tax receipt from one of our US partners, United World Mission.
+You will receive an annual tax receipt from our US partner Congo Initiative-USA (CI-USA).
+CI-USA is a registered 501(c)3 organization and exists to support UCBC and their various initiatives in the Democratic Republic of Congo.

 The CongoInnovators fund is hosted by the USA branch of Congo Initiative (CI-USA).
 CI-USA exists to provide individuals, foundations, churches, and public institutions in the USA with access to the work of CI-Congo through financial, human resource, and technical investment.